audiBookning/vue-folder-tree-component/README.md

 This repo is a vue project with an included example of the changes.
 So it will be easy to check how to use it.

+Added basic drag and drop.

 ## Todo

 - Really needs cleanup.
 A lot of it.

-- Also needs everything else.
+- Also needs everything else since "completed project" is absolutely not a correct label for this.